Estimates on the Neumann and Steklov principal eigenvalues of collapsing domains: Minimization of the Steklov eigenvalue

 Therefore, $v$ is also an eigenfunction for $\sigma_1(h_0)$ and $\sigma_1(h_1)$.
 Let us now prove that $h_0=h$, thus reaching a contradiction.
 From the weak form of equation \eqref{eq:Steklov}, we have that for every $\varphi\in H^1(0,1)$

 that is

 for every $\varphi\in H^1(0,1)$, which yields $h=h_0$, since, for every $\psi\in L^2(0,1)$, we can choose

-\end{proof} In order to study the minimum problem \eqref{eq:minstek}, we need to evaluate $\sigma_1$ on triangles, and we will need the following result, whose proof can be found in \cite{HM1}. \begin{lemma} Let $x_0\in [0,1]$.
-Then $\sigma_1(T_{x_0})$ is the first non-zero root $\sigma$ of the equation
+Notice that we used that $v'$ has a constant sign.
+Indeed, it is well-known that the first eigenfunction of the Sturm-Liouville problem has exactly two nodal domains (see for instance \cite[Section VI.6]{courant_Hilbert}), hence, from equation \eqref{eq:Steklov} and the fact that the eigenfunction has zero mean, the claim follows. \end{proof} In order to study the minimum problem \eqref{eq:minstek}, we need to evaluate $\sigma_1$ on triangles, and we will need the following result, whose proof can be found in \cite{HM22}.